nhn/toastkit.unity/docs/LogViewer/README.en.md

         * Search
             *  Print out only such logs that contain input characters.
         * Ignore Case
-            *  View only such logs that contain input characters.
             * Select: Case sensitive
             * Clear: Case insensitive
     * Play Time
         * Configure whether to display the time elapsed from the start of an app to when a log is created.
         * Displays in seconds.